zksecurity/RFCs/source/starknet/stark.md

 where the domain polynomial $D_0$ can be efficiently computed as $\frac{x^{16} - 1}{w^{15} - 1}$.

-#### Interactive Arithmetization

-* The first phase of the Starknet STARK protocol is to iteratively construct the trace tables (what we previously called interactive arithmetization).
-* The prover sends commitments to parts of the table, and receives verifier challenges in between.
+The first phase of the Starknet STARK protocol is to iteratively construct the trace tables (what we previously called interactive arithmetization).
+The prover sends commitments to parts of the table, and receives verifier challenges in between.

-* In the instantiation of the Starknet STARK protocol, there are only two execution trace tables: the original trace table and the interaction trace table, the verifier challenges received in between is called the interaction challenges.
-Different Cairo layouts will give place to different trace tables and interaction challenges.
+<aside class="note">In the instantiation of the Starknet STARK protocol, there are only two execution trace tables: the original trace table and the interaction trace table, the verifier challenges received in between is called the interaction challenges.
+Different Cairo layouts will give place to different trace tables and interaction challenges.</aside>

 * TODO: we should make this part agnostic to Cairo though.

 ### Composition Polynomial